 August 23, Day 7 Our Lady of Czestochowa – History of the Miraculous Image

-May the Black Madonna touch your heart, as we now invoke her intercession for our needs and especially Cardinal Burke, to be restored to good health:
+May the Black Madonna touch your heart, as we now invoke her intercession for our needs and especially those of Cardinal Burke.

 Under your mantle, I seek refuge, Most Holy Immaculate Virgin and Mother.

 How sweet it is for me to venerate you under the title of Our Lady of Czestochowa and Queen of Jasna Gora.
-We fly to your patronage, 0 Holy Mother of God; despise not these our petitions in our necessities, but deliver us always from all danger, 0 glorious and blessed Virgin.
+We fly to your patronage, O Holy Mother of God; despise not our petitions in our necessities, but deliver us always from all danger, O glorious and blessed Virgin.

 My most holy Mother, I behold the graces that you have already obtained for me, and the ingratitude that I have shown toward you.
 The thankless soul is no longer worthy of blessings, but not even on this account will I lose confidence in your mercy.
 O my mighty advocate, have pity on me and obtain, I beseech you, these favors, not only for myself and others, but especially for Cardinal Burke, if it be for the glory of your Divine Son and the good of my soul and their souls.